Great Expectations: Second stage

-In London, Pip moves into Barnard's Inn with Herbert Pocket, the son of his tutor, Matthew Pocket, who is Miss Havisham's cousin.
+Pip's first experience with urban England is a shock, for London is not the "soft white city" Pip imagined, but a place of heavy litter and filth.
+Pip moves into Barnard's Inn with Herbert Pocket, the son of his tutor, Matthew Pocket, who is Miss Havisham's cousin.
 Pip realizes Herbert is the boy he fought with years ago.
 Herbert tells Pip how Miss Havisham was defrauded and deserted by her fiancé.
-Pip meets fellow pupils, Bentley Drummle, a brute of a man from a wealthy noble family, and Startop, who is agreeable.
+Pip meets fellow pupils, Bentley Drummle, a brute of a man from a wealthy noble family, and Startop, who is a more agreeable colleague.
 Jaggers disburses the money Pip needs.
-During a visit, Pip meets Jaggers's housekeeper Molly, a former convict.
+During a visit, Pip meets Jaggers's housekeeper, Molly, a former convict.

 When Joe visits Pip at Barnard's Inn, Pip is ashamed to be seen with him.
 Joe relays a message from Miss Havisham that Estella will be visiting her.
 Pip returns there to meet Estella and is encouraged by Miss Havisham, but he avoids visiting Joe.
-He is disquieted to see Orlick now in service to Miss Havisham.
+He is disquieted to see that Orlick is now in service to Miss Havisham.
 He mentions his misgivings to Jaggers, who promises Orlick's dismissal.
-Back in London, Pip and Herbert exchange their romantic secrets: Pip adores Estella and Herbert is engaged to Clara.
+In London, Pip and Herbert exchange their romantic secrets: Pip adores Estella, and Herbert is engaged to Clara.
 Pip meets Estella when she is sent to Richmond to be introduced into society.